-These sources have minimal bias and use very few loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes).
+These sources have minimal bias and use very few loaded words (wording that attempts to influence an audience by using an appeal to emotion or stereotypes).
 The reporting is factual and usually sourced.
 These are the most credible media sources.
 See all Least Biased Sources.

-Overall, we rate Law360 Least Biased based on minimal editorializing of news content.
-We also rate them High for factual reporting due to proper sourcing and a clean fact check record.
+- Overall, we rate Law360 Least Biased based on minimal editorializing of news content.
+We also rate them High for factual reporting due to proper sourcing and a clean fact-check record.

 Founded in 2003 by Magnus Hoglund and Marius Meland, Law360 is a news service for the legal profession.
-According to their about page “Law360 covers litigation, policy developments, corporate deals, and more across dozens of practice areas, industries, and jurisdictions.
+According to their about page, “Law360 covers litigation, policy developments, corporate deals, and more across dozens of practice areas, industries, and jurisdictions.